verachell/tutorial-how-to-set-up-your-own-darcs-hosting/README.md

 ## What you'll need
 A tiny VPS server - you won't need a ton of RAM or space, just the lowest specced VPS you can find, ideally well under $5 per month.

 If you prefer to test out the tutorial first before committing to an ongoing hosting subscription somewhere, consider doing your test at an hourly computing provider with low top-up minimums, e.g. RamNode, DigitalOcean, or Clouding.io.
-You can try it out for a day or 2 which should cost much less than $1, then destroy (not suspend or pause, but destroy) the instance to prevent you from getting any further charges.
+You can try it out for a day or 2 which should cost much less than $1 total, then destroy (not suspend or pause, but destroy) the instance to prevent you from getting any further charges.

 This tutorial was developed on RamNode with a Linux Debian VPS, but the principles would work on other hourly computing provider or any other VPS host.